 Fashion accounts for 2.9 percent of gross domestic product in Spain, an increase from 2.7 percent a year earlier.
 ACME, the Spanish Fashion Designers Association, which represents labels including Delpozo, Custo Barcelona, Emilio De la Morena, Adolfo Domínguez and Pedro Del Hierro, says the combined revenues of its brands would equate to $476 million (or €405 million at current exchange).

-“Nervousness and sadness is the general mood” says Pepa Bueno, director of ACME in Madrid.
+“Nervousness and sadness is the general mood,” Pepa Bueno, director of ACME in Madrid, said at the time of the referendum.
 “For everyone, not just the fashion industry, you have to wait and see what is going to happen.
 It will have an effect, definitely.”